Mitsubishi Debonair: First generation (A30/A31/A32/A33; 1964)

 The 1976 model saw the removal of a manual transmission, leaving the only choice of a 3-speed automatic unit, sourced from Borg-Warner.
 When the 4G54 "Astron" (2,555 cc) four-cylinder engine was introduced June 1976, the trim package was renamed "Executive SE" and the model code became A32.
 The Debonair received additional technical advancements such as anti-lock braking system in 1979.
 The badge on the front grille was again changed to signify the engines displacement of "2600" and the "Astron 80" update.
 These were replaced by "MMC" badges in November 1982.

 In April 1978, responding to tightened emissions standards, Mitsubishi introduced a de-smogged model using Mitsubishi MCA and the chassis code was changed to A33.

 The first-generation Debonair continued in production until the first quarter of 1986.
 By the end, its availability was largely academical: in its last full year of production (1985), 205 units were sold in Japan.
+In total, 21,703 first-generation Debonairs were built in just over 22 years.